-In Edo Japan (1603–1868), the growth of urban audiences and new popular entertainments from kabuki theater to travel tourism developed together with new printing technologies.
+In Japan’s Edo period (1603–1868), the growth of urban audiences and new popular entertainments from kabuki theater to travel tourism developed in tandem with new printing technologies.
 This resulted in the rise of new forms of visual culture—including color woodblock prints and printed textiles—that could be mass produced, transformed, and consumed.

-Guest curators Christopher Bolton, Professor of Comparative and Japanese Literature, Dew Maskati ’20, Eron Rauch, artist and critic, Diana Tolin, World Cosplay Summit Alumna and Coordinator at the Society for the Promotion of Japanese Animation, Maggie Wu, MA ’19 with Lisa Dorin, Deputy Director for Curatorial Affairs and Curator of Contemporary Art
+Guest curators Christopher Bolton, Professor of Comparative and Japanese Literature, Panalee Maskati ’20, Eron Rauch, artist and critic, Diana Tolin, World Cosplay Summit Alumna and Coordinator, Wei (Maggie) Wu, MA ’19, with Lisa Dorin, Deputy Director for Curatorial Affairs and Curator of Contemporary Art